dart-lang/build/build_config/README.md

 - **build_extensions**: Required.
 A map from input extension to the list of output extensions that may be created for that input.
 This must match the merged `buildExtensions` maps from each `Builder` in `builder_factories`.
+- **auto_apply**: Optional.
+Whether to apply this builder automatically to packages which have a dependency to this package.
+Defaults to `False`.

 Example `builders` config: